 If your Mac is getting really hot all the time, you might use this test to check and see if a cooling fan is doing its job or not.
 A bad cooling fan will further damage your CPU as you keep it going in that state, so you might want to get that fixed pronto!

-Likewise, if your Mac is running really slow and you know it’s not a software problem because you’ve tried everything, including a system restore, then you might try this test to see if your CPU is failing.
+Likewise, if your Mac is running really slow and you know it’s not a software problem because you’ve tried everything, including updating to the latest available version of macOS and a system restore, then you might try this test to see if your CPU is failing.
 After all, just a weak connection or solder point somewhere can cause issues down the line.